Why should I have a tree, there are trees everywhere!?

 Won’t trees buckle my sidewalk, undermine my building’s foundation, invade my sewer and water lines?

-We are reaching out to your neighbors in Olomana and Maunawili because of the leadership of Citizen Forester in your neighborhoods.
+Currently, this initiative has been piloted in Olomana and Maunawili because of the leadership of the Citizen Foresters in those neighborhoods.
 In the future, we hope to use this program as a model to offer trees to other communities.

 Are the trees messy?
 Will it shed leaves/flowers?

 Some trees do drops leaves seasonally.
 However, the benefits you will receive from the tree year round will far exceed the minor inconvenience of occasional leaf drop.